What Is The Difference Between My Current And Available Balances?

 Why isn't my pending deposit available?

 Pending deposits are anticipated future transactions provided from third party entities --such as the IRS, your employer or government agencies -- that the credit union displays for the courtesy of our members.
 These funds will be available on the effective date that the depositing entity has set.
-For example, the Federal Government Stimulus checks may show pending in your account on Tuesday, April 14; however, the funds will not be deposited until Wednesday, April 15, based on the federal government's instructions of when to post.
+For example, your payroll check may show pending in your account on Tuesday; however, the funds may not be deposited until Wednesday, based on your employer's instructions.